Sydney Airport gets $16.7 bln buyout bid; shares surge - Up News Info

 If successful, it would be the biggest such deal in Australia this year, eclipsing the $8.1 billion spin-off of Endeavour Group Ltd and Star Entertainment Group Ltd’s $7.3 billion bid for Crown Resorts Ltd.

-A consortium comprised of IFM Investors, pension fund QSuper and Global Infrastructure Management has offered A$8.25 per Sydney Airport share, a 42% premium to the stock’s closing price on Friday, the airport operator said.
+A consortium comprised of IFM Investors, pension fund QSuper and Global Infrastructure Partners – called the Sydney Aviation Alliance – has offered A$8.25 per Sydney Airport share, a 42% premium to the stock’s closing price on Friday.

 Advertisement